By BO Staff Writer

 In the South African context, the modern state was constructed from 1652 with the arrival of the settler colonialists.
 A Marxist view would inform us that the SA state is an instrument of colonial rule which has ensured over the years that the interests of whites predominates.
 So, within this context, was the State “captured” by blacks in 1994 or did it become a neutral regulator?

 Lets return the words to their place having dealt with the State.
-“State Capture” seem to be a very recent coinage by both the World Bank and the International Monetory Fund (IMF).
-These institutions are notorious for having ruined the economies of the third world through their harsh neo liberal economic medicine, which leaves behind devastation.
+“State Capture” seems to be a very recent coinage by both the World Bank and the International Monetory Fund (IMF).
+These institutions are notorious for having ruined the economies of the third world through their harsh neo-liberal economic medicine, which leaves behind devastation.
 So we must have ideological suspicion on their concepts because they seek to naturalise the economic power holders through making them invisible.

 According to the World Bank, “State Capture” “is, the efforts of firms to shape and influence the underlying rules of the game (i.e. legislation, laws, rules, and decrees) through private payments to public officials.”
 To this end the IMF is in agreement.
 This definition, it must be stated, takes the prior question of economic ownership as being not important.
 An alternative perspective would argue this definition is impervious to legalised theft where the laws support the economically dominant class.
 What is being currently equated to state capture is not a proper description because the state has long been captured by the capitalist class.